alok/notational-fzf-vim/README.md

 let g:nv_preview_direction = 'right'

 " Boolean.
 If set, will truncate each path element to a single character.
-If you have colons in your pathname, this will fail.
+If " you have colons in your pathname, this will fail.
 Not set by default. let g:nv_use_short_pathnames = 0

 "List of Strings.
 Shell glob patterns.
-Ignore all filenames that match any of the patterns. let g:nv_ignore_pattern = ['summarize-*', 'misc*']
+Ignore all filenames that match any of " the patterns. let g:nv_ignore_pattern = ['summarize-*', 'misc*']

+" List of Strings.
+Key mappings like above in case you want to define your own " handler function.
+Most users won't want to set this to anything.

+let g:nv_expect_keys = []
 ```

 You can also define your own handler function, in case you don't like